-Listed below are schools offering Medical Assistant programs in Tennessee.
+Listed below are all of the schools offering Medical Assistant programs in Tennessee.
 As a rule, you should contact at least 3-5 schools during the course of your research, and ideally more.
-As with many things in life, the way to find the right Medical Assistant program for your needs is to spend some time shopping around.
+There are important differences between the programs in terms of cost, admissions requirements, and other characteristics, and, as with many things in life, the way to find the best Medical Assistant program for your needs is to spend some time shopping around.

 Are you interested in beginning a career in the health care industry while working alongside major health care providers like doctors, physician’s assistants, and nurse practitioners?
 If so, you may want to look into medical assistant programs in Tennessee.
 With this state's abundance of rural communities, medical assistants can play a crucial role in health care.
 Doctors, who may see dozens of patients per day, often rely on medical assistants to prepare patients for their exams.

 The health care industry may continue to grow in Tennessee as a growing number of citizens get health insurance for the first time.
 As private insurers refund money to customers and drop their rates, lots of patients may pursue medical care and rely on the services of medical assistants.

 The state's dedication to professional excellence can make this a great place to begin your medical assisting career.
 The Tennessee Society of Medical Assistants may offer lots of professional support to new and experienced medical assistants.
 In addition to job listings, legislative updates, and networking events, you can attend continuing education seminars to stay on top of changes in your field.

 The Tennessean reports that in rural areas, doctors are in very short supply.
 Since these areas may not be able to increase the amount of doctors available, clinics and hospitals may use medical assistants to make the most of each doctor's time.